-Yeah, you got that right, insulin sensitivity could be keeping you from dropping those unwanted pounds.
-That being said, unless you are an Anatomy & Physiology geek like me, it’s very likely that you may not know what insulin sensitivity is.
+Unless you are an Anatomy & Physiology geek like me, it’s very likely that you may not know what insulin sensitivity is.
 Before we get into the juicy stuff (i.e. weight loss), let’s take a quick science lesson.

 What Is Insulin?

 Insulin is a hormone that is produced and released from your pancreas.
 As you know, your blood sugar level rises after you eat.
 Basically, when the pancreas detects elevated blood sugar levels, it is stimulated to release insulin, which in turn encourages your cells to soak up all that nutritious sugar in your blood.
 To put it another way, insulin is what allows your cells to eat.
 Although it may be hard to believe sometimes, you are pretty much just a bunch of cells and water (humbling, right?!).
 Your cells can’t work—or live—without energy and the primary source of this energy is that which comes from your food.

 Ever felt super low on energy after several hours of not eating?
 It should make sense why that happens now.
 So… you eat, your blood sugar level rises, your pancreas secretes insulin, your cells get their fill and maintain their function, your blood sugar level goes back to normal, and you go on as a productive member of society.
 Insulin is a crucial piece of the puzzle because, without it, your cells would not be able to take in enough nutrients to survive.
 Insulin is kind of a big deal…